Make sure you have access to Factory before getting started.

 Choose your desired model and activate the necessary tools for your task.

-Tools extend Factory’s capabilities.
-Learn more about external integrations to connect with Jira, Notion, Slack, and other platforms.
+Tools extend Factory’s capabilities through external integrations to connect with Jira, Notion, Slack, and other platforms.

 Step 3: Explore Your Codebase